graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 ### (GraphQL) service

-**Definition**: a software capable of executing a GraphQL request and returning a GraphQL response according to this specification.
+**Definition**: anything capable of executing a GraphQL request and returning a GraphQL response conforming to the specification.

+How the conformance is enforced is irrelevant.
+An HTTP cache can be a conforming service.

 Examples: GitHub GraphQL API, Shopify GraphQL API, etc...

 Note: The specification has no concept of client and server.
 While most services are implemented as servers, this is not a requirement and execution